-COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inception year (as a national program) (u 1994 1994 2005 2011 2003 Health system structure How does CHW policy fit into wider health governance structures?
+COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Incepti Inception year (as a national program) program) 1994 1994 2005 2011 2003 Health system structure How does CHW policy fit into wider health governance structures?
 CHW programs in many settings remain peripheral to the rest of the health system.
 This undermines their legitimacy, hampers alignment of tasks and responsibilities, and may cut them off from mainstream funding sources.
 There are three levels of health care provided in Brazil with strong emphasis on basic (primary) health care.
 This care is the entry point to more advanced care, but also has promotive and preventive components.
-Family Health Care providers and are comprised of one doctor, one nurse, one auxiliary (assistant) nurse, and a minimum of four community health workers.
+Family Health Care Teams are the main service providers and are comprised of one doctor, one nurse, one auxiliary (assistant) nurse, and a minimum of four community health workers.
 There are three tiers of governance in the Pakistani public health system: federal, provincial and district.
-Responsibility for health services, with the exception of a national Ministry of Regulation.
+Responsibility for health services rests with provinces, with the exception of a national Ministry of Regulation.
 The district level is responsible for allocation and supervision of LHWs.
-All tiers of government are involved in the LHW program, and LHWs program, and the country.
+All tiers of government are involved in the LHW program, and LHW are integral to service delivery of most community health initiatives in the country.
 The rural public health system is designed from the village to the state level.
 In addition to an ASHA worker, each village should have an Anganwadi Worker (AWW).
 A multipurpose worker (MPW) and an auxiliary nurse midwife (ANM) are employed to conduct outreach to villages on a monthly basis.
 The MPW works out of the sub-center, a clinic that serves several villages.
 The ANM is based in the primary health center (PHC), a larger clinic that is to be open 24/7 and includes a doctor.
 Referrals can be made from there to the community health center (CHC) and district hospital.
 South Africa introduced a district health system shortly after its first democratic election in 1994.
-The most recent health sector reforms, aiming at revitalizing PHC, have introduced community health services consisting of clinics, school health teams, specialist teams, and PHC outreach teams at community and household levels.
+The most recent health sector reforms, aiming at revitalizing PHC, have introduced community health services consisting of clinics, school health teams, and PHC outreach teams at community and household levels.
 First- level hospital care is rendered through district hospitals, and referrals take place from these to secondary and tertiary hospitals.
-The Ethiopian health system is decentralized and has been reorganized into three tiers: (1) primary healthcare units comprised of a health center and five satellite health posts along with district/woreda hospitals; (2) zonal/general hospitals.
+The Ethiopian health system is decentralized and has been reorganized into three tiers: (1) primary healthcare units comprised of a health center and five satellite health posts along with district/woreda hospitals; (2) zonal/general hospitals; and (3) specialized/referral hospitals.